-Goals Action Steps Calendar regular meetings by the end of the year for the following year.
-Continue to meet with current advisory groups.
-Communicate with parents and other committee members to facilitate the needs assessment feedback.
-Invite/ Re-invite a variety of education partners.
-Community Schools Advisory Committee Utilize District Sample Bylaws to form site based community school advisory including a minimum of four meetings per year.
-Schedule for committee to present findings at School Site Council annually.
+Goals Action Steps Principal and Community School TSA will continue to meet with all the above current parent advisory groups to collaborate over the needs of the school and provide feedback on the Implementation Plan Calendar regular meetings by the end of the year for the following year Communicate with parents and other committee members to facilitate the needs assessment feedback.
+Invite/ Re-invite a variety of education partners Establish Community Schools Advisory Committee Utilize District Sample Bylaws to form site based communative advisory including a minimum of four meetings per year and complete beginning of the year Schedule for committee to present findings at School Site Council annually.